Page Contents

 - Check whether dimensions are clear, centerline, or overall

-- Check the hook angle and stirrup shape before cutting
+- Check hook angles and stirrup shape before cutting

 - Add wastage allowance if required by the project